 Add the clause and table titles to 38.306.
 Consider LS RAN2 for the changes.

-For the yellow highlighted part, it seems unnecessary considering this IE is reported for power class 2 band combinations, though it is reused to PC1.5.
-And with the changes in Issue 1-1-2, the ambiguity seems solved.
-If one of the two changes are considered, the first one seems more future proof.
+Proposal 2a: Change the mutual relationship between the UE capability maxUplinkDutyCycle-interBandCA-PC2 and network configuration 10log10 ∑ pEMAX,c or PEMAX,CA of SAR solution, from inclusion and under inclusion status to the same level, referring to the corresponding requirements for PC2 UL CA. (E-surfing Digital)

-Issue 1-1-2: Default behaviour when UE capability maxUplinkDutyCycle-interBandCA-PC2 is absent
+Proposal 2b: Improve RAN4 spec in sub-clause 6.2H.3.1 and 6.2L.3.1 to avoid the contradiction between the default state for the capability maxUplinkDutyCycle-interBandCA-PC2 that UE shall work on power class 2 and the else state that is specified for 3Tx inter band UL CA in power class 1.5.
+Take the case of 3Tx inter-band UL CA with UL MIMO in PC1.5 as an example,

-Proposal 2: Change the mutual relationship between the UE capability maxUplinkDutyCycle-interBandCA-PC2 and network configuration 10log10 ∑ pEMAX,c or PEMAX,CA of SAR solution, from inclusion and under inclusion status to the same level, referring to the corresponding requirements for PC2 UL CA. (E-surfing Digital)
+Recommendation: TBA

-Recommendation: Change is ok, but the change marks of shifting the sections to the left are missing, need to be kept.
+For proposal 2a, the change marks of shifting the sections to the left are missing, need to be kept.

 CRs